RemindShot

 There are two common ways people think about Android screen OCR.

 Live screen OCR reads text from whatever is currently visible on the screen.
-Some Android features and visual search tools can help users interact with visible text, translate it, or search from the current screen.
-This is useful when you need something right now.
+This is useful when you need to copy, translate, or search something right now.

 Both are helpful, but they solve different jobs: